 As it's showing 0.00 seconds, the total time taken would be less than 10 milliseconds.
 So we have come from ~850 milliseconds to less than 10 milliseconds by applying good indexes.
 There are a couple of points that need to be highlighted here:

-?
+2. Now, what would happen if we reverse the order of author_id and amount in the author_id_and_amount_index?
 Let's actually try that, lets delete the already existing index and create another one with reversed order.

 Let's fire the same query and see, what happens.